dusk-network/docs-public/README.md

 If you want to contribute to the docs, make sure to have read the [CONTRIBUTING.md](/.github/CONTRIBUTING.md).

+### Check for errors

+To check for broken links make sure to run `npm run build` before pushing

 ## </> Commands

 All commands are run from the root of the project, from a terminal: